eBay for Charity makes it easy for buyers and sellers to support causes that are important to them.

 When your item sells, you don’t have to do anything.
 Three weeks after the sale, PayPal Giving Fund will automatically collect the donation from you.

-When you designate a charity in your listings, the organization’s logo and description will appear in your listing description, and the charity is notified that the listing has been created.
+When you designate a charity in your listings, the organization’s logo and description will appear in your listing description, and the charity is notified of the listing’s creation.
 The organization can request to have the listing canceled if they prefer not to be associated with the listing.

 Charitable fundraising is a highly regulated area, so be sure to read the Charity listings policy for specific guidelines on listing items that benefit charitable organizations.
 There are some category restrictions for charity listings.
 For example, you can’t list eBay for Charity items in the Adult Only or Real Estate categories, and you can’t list items that aren’t allowed on eBay.
 See our article on prohibited and restricted items for more details.

 Fees and fee credits for charity listings

 Sellers pay standard insertion and final value fees for eBay for Charity listings.
 However, when your item sells, you’ll receive a fee credit for the insertion fee and final value fee that is prorated to the percentage of the final sales price that you have chosen to donate.
 For example, if you donate 30% of the final sales price to your chosen charity, you’ll receive a credit for 30% of the combined insertion and final value fees charged.
 Listing upgrade fees and PayPal fees still apply and do not qualify for credit.

 See eBay for Charity: For Sellers for more information about selling to benefit charities.